hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 Additionally, through integrations with GitHub and Bitbucket, Docker Hub repositories can be linked against Git repositories so that
 [automated builds of Dockerfiles on Docker Hub][docker-hub-builds] will be triggered by pushes to repositories.
-However, at this moment enabling such a feature requires a Pro (paid) account or joining the [Docker-Sponsored Open Source Program](https://www.docker.com/community/open-source/application/).
+However, at this moment, enabling such a feature requires a Pro (paid) account or joining the [Docker-Sponsored Open Source Program](https://www.docker.com/community/open-source/application/).
 There are other ways of doing this, such as using GitLab/GitHub CI/CD, but that's beyond the scope of this training module.